naveengujjar29/event-management/README.md

 # Welcome to Event Management Project

 This event management project is spring boot based implementation project which is aiming to cover the event management functionality.

 This functionality aims three personas:

 1. Customer
 2. Event Manager
 3. Ticket officer

+## How to setup or run the project on local system.

+- Download the Java 17 and configured.
+- Download the Apache Maven from https://maven.apache.org/download.cgi site.
+- Unzip the Apache Maven in any folder.
+- Run the `mvn clean install` command from the directory where this branch code has been checked out.
+- Go to `target` directory.
+- There should be a jar `event-management-0.0.1-SNAPSHOT.jar` in `target` directory.
+- Run the command `java -jar event-management-0.0.1-SNAPSHOT.jar` command to start the project the embedded server.

+### Testing the APIs

 ## Booking Flow Step By Step

 We are going to cover step by steps APIs available to book the event.

 1. Sign Up and Sign In of the Customer

-> First sign up using the **/api/v1/auth/signup** API with below payload.
+> First sign up using the  POST **/api/v1/auth/signup**  API with below payload.
 It will create the user with email id and role as CUSTOMER.

        {
         	"email": "naveenkarhana29@gmail.com",